 Page 13:Step 13: Install Cables, Cards And Drives

 Step 11: Build The Platform (CPU, Cooler And DRAM)

 Many technicians refer to the CPU, motherboard, DRAM and graphics as a platform.
-These parts can be assembled and tested outside of a case by connecting a power supply and power button.
-And, except for a discrete (separate) graphics card, they can usually be inserted as an assembly into an empty enclosure.
+These parts can be assembled and tested outside of a case by connecting a power supply and power button, and except for a discrete graphics card, they can usually be inserted as an assembly into an empty enclosure.

-Socketed processors have followed a common theme for at least 20 years: an arrow on one corner of the CPU aligns to another arrow on the CPU socket.
-This is the first method manufacturers use to assure proper orientation, but AMD also uses missing pins with blocked interface holes to further prevent improper installation.
+Socketed processors have followed a common theme for at least 20 years: an arrow on one corner of the CPU aligns with another arrow on the CPU socket.
+This is the primary method manufacturers use to assure proper orientation, but AMD also uses missing pins with blocked interface holes to further prevent improper installation.

 CPU pins are easy to bend, so if you're really rushing through the motions, it's certainly possible to force a processor into its socket the wrong way, smashing its pins in the process.
 With the tension lever released as shown, the CPU should literally drop into the socket under its own weight, with no force applied.
 These are known as Zero Insertion Force (ZIF) sockets.

 After checking to make sure the CPU is fully inserted, press the tension lever into the horizontal position to lock it in place.